openstack/charm-interface-magpie/README.md

     peer conversation so this charm can react to subsequent peers joining.

-  * `{relation_name}.departed` A peer in the Zookeeper service has departed.
-The Zookeeper charm should call `get_nodes()` to get a list of tuples with unit ids and IP addresses for remaining quorum members.
+  * `{relation_name}.departed` A peer in the Magpie service has departed.
+The Magpie charm should call `get_nodes()` to get a list of tuples with unit ids and IP addresses for remaining peer members.

     * When a unit leaves the set of peers, the interface ensures there is no `{relation_name}.joined` state set in the conversation.